A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: A logarithmic-barrier smooth path

 \subsection{A Smooth Path to a Normal-Form Perfect Equilibrium}

-In this subsection, we prove the existence of a smooth path along which the points satisfy the system~(\ref{nfpe-eqt-log1}).
-This path starts from a realization plan and ultimately converge into a normal-form perfect equilibrium.
+In this subsection, we establish the existence of a smooth path consisting of solutions to the system~(\ref{nfpe-eqt-log1}).
+This path starts from an arbitrary initial realization plan and ultimately converge into a normal-form perfect equilibrium.

-\begin{lemma} {\em At $t=2$, the system~(\ref{nfpe-eqt-log1}) has a unique solution, given by $(\gamma^*(2),\lambda^*(2),\nu^*(2))$, with the components satisfying $\gamma^{*i}(2;w^i_{I^j_i}a)=\gamma^{0i}(w^i_{I^j_i}a)$, $\lambda^i(2;w^{*i}_{I^j_i}a)=1$ and $\nu^{*i}_{I^j_i}(2)=1$.} \end{lemma} \begin{proof} At $t=2$, the system~(\ref{nfpe-eqt-log1}) can be expressed as follows,
+\begin{lemma} {\em At $t=2$, the system~(\ref{nfpe-eqt-log1}) has a unique solution, given by $(\gamma^*(2),\lambda^*(2),\nu^*(2))$, with the components satisfying $\gamma^{*i}(2;\varpi^i_{I^j_i}a)=\gamma^{0i}(\varpi^i_{I^j_i}a)$, $\lambda^i(2;\varpi^{*i}_{I^j_i}a)=1$ and $\nu^{*i}_{I^j_i}(2)=1$.} \end{lemma} \begin{proof} At $t=2$, the system~(\ref{nfpe-eqt-log1}) can be expressed as follows,